PeterSzobonya/portfolio_projects/README.md

 ## C projects

 The problems I solved as C projects were given to me by a good friend who studies at a British university.
 I loved working on them because it showed me things that I never knew before.
 It was challenging but exciting at the same time and I gained a lot of experience from it.
 As of now there are two projects that I uploaded and was written in C. The first is about multi threading and resource management.
-Where I had to calculate a circle`s area inside a unit square by generating random points and deciding if they were inside the circle or not. and the second is about POSIX system calls.
+Where I had to calculate a circle's area inside a unit square by generating random points and deciding if they were inside the circle or not. and the second is about POSIX system calls.

 ![picture of circle project](./c/readme_pics/circle/progress.jpg)